-6.1.1 Subject to SO 3.6, the Regulatory Framework and such guidance issued by NHS Improvement (Monitor), the Board of Directors may and, if directed by NHS Improvement (Monitor), shall appoint committees of the Trust consisting wholly or partly of Directors or other Health Service Bodies or wholly of persons who are not Directors of the Trust or other Health Service Bodies.
+6.1.1 Subject to SO 3.6, the Regulatory Framework and such guidance issued by NHS Improvement (Monitor), the Board of Directors may and, if directed by NHS Improvement (Monitor),

-- 6.1.2 A committee appointed under SO 6.1.1 may, subject to the Regulatory Framework and such guidance and/or best practice advice as may be issued by NHS Improvement (Monitor) or the Board of Directors or other Health Service Bodies in question, appoint sub-committees or sub-groups consisting wholly or partly of Directors or wholly of persons who are not Directors of the Trust, the committee of the Trust or the other Health Service Bodies in question. - 6.1.3 The SOs, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees or subgroups established by the Board of Directors, in which case the term "Chairman" is to be read as a reference to the Chairman of the committee as the context permits, and the term "member" is to be read as a reference to a member of the committee also as the context permits.
+- shall appoint committees of the Trust consisting wholly or partly of Directors or other Health Service Bodies or wholly of persons who are not Directors of the Trust or other Health Service Bodies. - 6.1.2 A committee appointed under SO 6.1.1 may, subject to the Regulatory Framework and such guidance and/or best practice advice as may be issued by NHS Improvement (Monitor) or the Board of Directors or other Health Service Bodies in question, appoint sub-committees or sub-groups consisting wholly or partly of Directors or wholly of persons who are not Directors of the Trust, the committee of the Trust or the other Health Service Bodies in question. - 6.1.3 The SOs, as far as they are applicable, shall apply with appropriate alteration to meetings of any committees or subgroups established by the Board of Directors, in which case the term "Chairman" is to be read as a reference to the Chairman of the committee as the context permits, and the term "member" is to be read as a reference to a member of the committee also as the context permits.
 (There is no requirement to hold meetings of committees, established by the Trust in public.) - 6.1.4 Each such committee, sub-committee or sub-group shall have such terms of reference and powers and be subject to such conditions (as to reporting back to the Board of Directors), as the Board of Directors shall decide in accordance with any legislation, and/or regulations and/or such guidance or best practice advice issued by Monitor.
 Such terms of reference shall have effect as if incorporated into the SOs. - 6.1.5 Where committees are authorised to establish subcommittees or sub-groups they may not delegate executive powers to the sub-committee/group unless expressly authorised by the Board of Directors. - 6.1.6 The Board of Directors shall approve the appointments to each of the committees, which it has formally constituted.
 Where the Board of Directors determines, and regulations permit, that persons, who are neither Directors nor Officers, shall be appointed to a committee the terms of such appointment shall be within the powers of the Board of Directors as defined by the Regulatory Framework.
 The Board of Directors shall define the powers of such appointees and shall agree allowances, including reimbursement for loss of earnings, and/or expenses in accordance where appropriate with national guidance.

 - 6.1.7 Where the Board of Directors is required to appoint persons to a committee and/or undertake statutory functions as required by the Secretary of State and/or NHS Improvement (Monitor), and where such appointments are to operate independently of the Trust such appointment shall be made in accordance with the regulations and guidance made by NHS Improvement (Monitor).

 - 6.1.8 The committees established by the Board of Directors are:

 - 6.1.8.1 Audit Committee;

-- 6.1.8.2 Remuneration Committee;
+6.1.8.2 Nomination and Remuneration Committee;

-- 6.1.8.3 Charitable Funds Committee;
+6.1.8.3 Charitable Funds Committee;

-- 6.1.8.4 Finance Committee;
+6.1.8.4 Finance Committee;

-- 6.1.8.5 Quality and Governance Committee;
+6.1.8.5 Quality and Governance Committee;

-- 6.1.8.6 People Committee; and
+6.1.8.6 People Committee; and

-- 6.1.8.7 Mental Health Act Committee

 - 6.1.9 The terms of reference of those committees and sub-groups shall be agreed by the Board of Directors.

-- 6.1.10 Notwithstanding the provisions of SO 6.1.7 above, the Board of Directors may establish other committees and sub-groups from time to time at its discretion.